October 5-11, 2021

 WHAT TO EXPECT

-We will be traveling to Senja on a scouting trip in March to scout our locations.
+We scouted Senja in March 2020 to plan our locations.
 We have chosen our base lodging to be nearest to the locations so that we are not doing too much driving.
 We want you to spend your valuable time on Senja getting those shots you’re dreaming about.
-We will send you a map after March so that you can study our images and other images that you find online for Senja before you get there.
+We will send you a map before we go so that you can study our images and other images that you find online for Senja before you get there.
 We plan to scout between Tromso and Senja so we may expand between both areas.

-Sunrise is about 7:30 am and sunset is around 4 pm in Senja during that time of year.
+Sunrise is about 7:00 am and sunset is around 7:00 pm in Senja during the time of year we will be there.
 We will have an early breakfast and head out each morning ( or shoot and go back for breakfast if that make better sense on some days).
 Our host will prepare packed lunches for us so we can picnic at one of our locations!
 When we return to our lodge, dinner will be served there while we make plans for our night shooting.
 The really cool thing about our lodge is that it is located directly on a fjord with surrounding mountains.
 We can shoot the Northern Lights from the property even!

 Ian and Anne will be there for you.
 If you need suggestions or camera help, we want you to ask us for help.
 We will bring our cameras but only shoot if nobody needs us.
 We want to stress that to you.